miralami/K10-S5-UTS/docs/ci-explanation/CI-IMPLEMENTATION.md

 - Add an ExpressJS job to the CI file so Node linting runs in GitHub Actions too.
 - Add test jobs for frontend (unit tests) and more matrix builds (Node versions / PHP versions) if desired.
 - Add enforcement via branch protection rules to require the CI job(s) to pass before merging to `main`/`master`.

----
-File created: `docs/ci-explanation/CI-IMPLEMENTATION.md`.
-If you want, I can add the Express job into the CI workflow now and push a patch.